-Depending on the scale and design of the facility, effects would primarily be associated with the mortality of vegetation and loss of habitat within the footprint of permanent structures, including solar fields and access roads.
+Depending on the scale and design of the project, effects would primarily be associated with the mortality of vegetation and loss of habitat within the footprint of permanent structures, including solar fields and access roads.
 All vegetation would likely be cleared in the footprint of permanent structures and may also be cleared from the footprint of construction laydown areas and equipment assembly and staging areas.
 These areas may also require grading.
 It is assumed that outside the footprint of permanent structures, construction areas, and access roads, most existing vegetation within the solar energy facility would be retained; however, mowing or trimming may be needed to facilitate construction.

-Generally, the significance of vegetation loss associated with construction of small to medium facilities depends on the amount of area directly disturbed, the types of plants (e.g., herbaceous, shrubs, trees) that would be affected and the capacity for the disturbed vegetation to recover, and whether listed or sensitive plants would be affected.
-Vegetation loss may be minimized during solar energy development by designing the facility around existing contours, limiting grading, and mowing or pruning vegetation instead of removing it to the extent possible.
-The re-establishment of vegetation around the solar fields and associated infrastructure would also depend on the climate, soils, and plant community types at a facility location.
+Generally, the significance of vegetation loss associated with construction of utility-scale solar facilities depends on the amount of area directly disturbed, the types of plants (e.g., forbs and other non-woody plants, vines, shrubs, trees) that would be affected and the capacity for the disturbed vegetation to recover, and whether listed or sensitive plants would be affected.
+Vegetation loss may be minimized during solar energy development by designing the project around existing contours, limiting grading, and mowing or pruning vegetation instead of removing.
+The re-establishment of vegetation around the solar fields and associated infrastructure would also depend on the climate, soils, and plant community types at a project location.
 Some vegetation communities in more arid locations, such as shrubsteppe habitat, may be more challenged to recover over time.
-Where vegetation clearing is necessary, low-growing native vegetation could be re-established through plantings prior to installation of the solar panels.
+Where vegetation clearing is necessary, lowgrowing native vegetation could be re-established through plantings prior to installation of the solar panels.
 These factors determine whether the construction impacts to vegetation would be short or long term.